marydodo/quefrency-by-marydodo/marydodo/README.md

 ### Remember to add `#define RGBLIGHT_LAYERS` in your `config.h` file.

-You may need to flash both sides of the keyboard!
+You may need to flash right side of keyboard, then both sides of keyboard connected

 ## QMK
     cd ~/qmk_firmware/keyboards/keebio/quefrency/rev2